 - Proteolytic cleavage of a proenzyme

-Allosteric regulations the regulation of activities of an enzyme or a protein caused by the binding of modulators ( or effectors) at the site other than the active site of the enzyme or protein.
+Allosteric regulations are the regulation of activities of an enzyme or a protein caused by the binding of modulators ( or effectors) at a site other than the active site of the enzyme or protein.
 There are two effects of Allosteric regulations and two effectors are may be available for the effects-

 - feed-forward activators or

 Feed-forward activators (modulator):